clpo13/cat2/README.md

   -v, --version  output the program version number and license information
 ```

+## TODO

+- [ ] print from stdin if no files specified
+- [ ] integration and/or unit tests

 ## License

+Copyright 2018-2019 Cody Logan.

-This program is released under the terms of the [GNU GPL version 3](LICENSE)
+This program is released under the terms of the
-or any later version.
-You may modify it or redistribute it freely according
+[Apache License, version 2.0](LICENSE).
+You may modify it or redistribute it
-to the conditions of the license.
+freely according to the conditions of the license.